 The Sharmas appealed the restitution and forfeiture aspects of their sentences to the United States Court of Appeals for the Fifth Circuit.
 The convictions were upheld, but the case was remanded for re-sentencing on the narrow issue of the amount of restitution owed to their victims.
 At today’s hearing, Judge Hittner ordered the Sharmas to pay $37,670,826.32 in restitution and ordered them jointly liable for a personal money judgment in the same amount.
 To date, the United States has seized assets valued at $27.6 million (cash, bank accounts, investment accounts, annuities and jewelry) as well as real estate potentially worth an additional $3.5 million after payment of liens.

 All of the proceeds of these forfeitures will be returned to the victims of the Sharmas’ fraud.

 Originally charged in June 2009, the Sharmas operated the clinics at multiple locations in Baytown and Webster.
 Arun Sharma was known as an easy touch for prescribing the “pain cocktail” of hydrocodone, Xanax and Soma.
-In addition to the prescription of narcotics, a large part of the practice was to provide patients with injections of lidocaine combined with steroids which, at times, provided temporary relief of various joint and muscle pain.
+In addition to the of narcotics, a large part of the practice was to provide patients with injections of lidocaine combined with steroids which, at times, provided temporary relief of various joint and muscle pain.
 Although the injections given to the patients were superficial, they were billed falsely to the insurance companies as facet joint injections, paravertebral injections, sacroiliac nerve injections, sciatic nerve injections and various nerve block injections.